YongseokJo/enzo_gas_clump/README.md

 `AgoraRestartGasClumpOn`
 Set 1 to insert a gas clump.
 Default: 0 (FALSE)
 `AgoraRestartGasClumpCenter`
 This is the position of the gas clump with respect to the center of the galaxy or simulation.
-For example, if you set it (1,0,0), then the clump will be inserted 1 code_length away from the galaxy in the x direction.
+For example, if you set it to (1,0,0), then the clump will be inserted 1 code_length away from the galaxy in the x direction.
 There is no default value.
 `AgoraRestartGasClumpVelocity`
 The initial velocity of the gas clump.
 There is no default value.
 `AgoraRestartGasClumpMass`